omar0ali/todos-cli/README.md

 I created this application to learn the Cobra library and practice my skills in Go.
 I really enjoy the language and want to become more comfortable with it.
 This project isn’t large; it’s small and simple, yet it covers a variety of concepts in Go and the Cobra library.

 ### Setup

-There would two ways, either downloading the binary version or compiling from source code.
+There are two ways to set it up: either download the binary version or compile it from the source code.

 - Clone repository